There are many qualities necessary for a content marketing strategy to be successful:

 This is the final tip on my list, but it’s one of the most impactful.
 Introduce more writers to your stream of content.
 You can hire more writers or contract freelancers, but you don’t even have to spend money to get fresh content from fresh minds.
 You could ask around the office and recruit people from other departments to contribute a post or two, or even better—you could hold an open call for guest posters.
 There’s never a shortage of people willing to write for free on your site to get a little extra visibility.
 New writers means new ideas, new angles, and a richer stream of content.

 Consistency and diversity may seem like opposite qualities, but they can exist in harmony as long as you prioritize them.
 While diversifying the type, nature, format, and location of your posts, you can keep your target audience, voice, and aesthetics more or less the same, retaining your brand’s marketing focus while maximizing the possibility of attracting new readers.
-Put these diversity tips to use in your own content strategy, and if you need help putting everything together, don’t be afraid to contact us.
+Put these diversity tips to use in your own content and link building strategy, and if you need help putting everything together, don’t be afraid to contact us or check out our content writing service.